Hazel Vincent Wallace: Building the Thorndike Theatre

 In 1966, Wallace was approached by the owners of a cinema in Leatherhead that was due to be demolished for a new development of shops and offices.
 She suggested it could be redeveloped as a community arts centre and theatre.
 She rejected the contractors' designs for the new theatre complex as having a shallow stage, and inadequate spaces for both rehearsals and the public.
 She then worked with architect Roderick Ham to design a new theatre complex using the shell of the cinema.
 Wallace insisted that the theatre included a coffee bar, art gallery, restaurant and a studio theatre.
 This created an arts and community centre for the town.
 It was also the first theatre where all foyer areas and the whole auditorium is accessible for wheelchair users.

 Wallace raised £220,000 in public donations to support the building costs.
 The remainder was contributed by the developers and the local authority.
 Wallace approached Dame Sybil Thorndike, who agreed to lend her name to the new theatre.
 The attached studio theatre was named the Casson, after Thorndike's actor husband Lewis Casson.
 The theatre opened on 17 September 1969, and was the site of Thorndike's final stage appearance the following month.

 Wallace was the managing director of the theatre from 1969 until her retirement in 1980.
 She employed Carmen Silvera as her assistant director and casting director for five years.

 Later career

 Wallace became the first woman to be conference chair at the Council of Repertory Theatres.
 She encouraged the use of the phrase "regional theatre" to replace "repertory".

 She also served as a member of Arts Council England's training committee.
 Wallace retired in 1980, but remained on the board of the Thorndike until it closed in the 1990s.
-She remained closely connected to the venue in its new form as the Leatherhead Theatre, and was guest of honour when Sir Michael Caine became its new patron in 2012.
+She remained closely connected to the venue in its new form as the Leatherhead Theatre, and was guest of honour when Michael Caine became its new patron in 2012.